SF-Speech: Straightened Flow for Zero-Shot Voice Clone: Conclusion

-However, limited to resources, SF-Speech has not yet been tested on larger-scale parameters and data.
-We will verify its scalability in future works.
-In addition, we found that audio imperfections in the wild data degraded the quality of the generated speech, which becomes more pronounced as the number of ODE function evaluations increases.
-We believe this is because these models based on contextual learning capture not only speaker information but also audio imperfections from the audio context.
-We will explore the decoupling of speaker information and audio imperfections from the audio context in future research.
+However, we also encountered some challenges.
+We find that voice cloning relying on in-context learning is highly sensitive to the quality of the training data.
+The audio imperfections present in the wild data lead to a degradation in the quality of the generated speech, which becomes more pronounced as the number of ODE function evaluations increases.
+We surmise this is because these models capture not only speaker information but also audio imperfections within the audio context.
+In the future, our research will focus on exploring the decoupling of speaker information and audio imperfections from the audio context.